My Favourite “Inside-Out” Skin Superfoods

 - Cleanse and Exfoliate.
 You can also use olive oil as a cleanser by just using some cotton wool and a few drops to remove your make up.
 Combined with sea salt it makes an effective exfoliant.

 - Ready to go.
-The Beauty Apothecary No.4 Vanilla Silk Hydrating Lotion, &Desert Lime Flawless Face Polish, &Coco Bliss Regenerating Mask and also contain Olive Oil, Cetearyl/Sorbitan Olivate is the formal name for it.
+Our No.4 Vanilla Silk Hydrating Lotion, & Desert Lime Flawless Face Polish, & Coco Bliss Regenerating Mask and also contain Olive Oil, Cetearyl/Sorbitan Olivate is the formal name for it.

 Pomegranates have been known for centuries for their beautifying benefits.
 The fruit is an original native of Persia and is treasured as a symbol of health, fertility and longevity.
 Pomegranate extract is rich in antioxidants polyphenols, with the three key ones being tannins, anthocyanins and the powerful ellagic acid which provides the fruit with its potent antioxidant, anti-inflammatory and free radical scavenging abilities.
 It is also rich in vitamin C with one pomegranate providing 40% of your daily needs.